 The scholarship program is open to all U.S. citizen undergraduates, in good academic standing who have received a Federal Pell Grant and meet the following criteria.

-- Receiving a Federal Pell Grant or provide proof that he/she will be receiving a Pell Grant at the time of application or during the term of his/her study abroad.
+- Receiving a Federal Pell Grant or provide proof that he/she will be receiving a Pell Grant at the time of application or during the term of his/her study abroad program or internship.

-- Applying to or have been accepted into a study abroad program eligible for credit by the student's accredited institution of higher education in the United States
+- Applying to or has been accepted into a study abroad program or internship eligible for credit by the student's accredited institution of higher education in the U.S.

-- Studying abroad for at least four weeks in one country.
-Programs going to more than one country are eligible if the student will be studying in one country for at least four consecutive weeks
+- Studying or interning abroad for at least three weeks (21 days) in one country - or two weeks (14 days) for current community college students - and no more than one academic year.
+Programs going to more than one country are eligible if the student will be in one country for at least four consecutive weeks.

 Gilman Scholarship Program